Today you will finally learn how to do a proper push-up with good form!

 Pushups primarily work to develop your strength and muscle mass in the upper body.
 However, as with all exercises, they too lead to calorie burn, which is essential for weight loss.

-The number of calories your burn performing pushups vary, depending on your weight, height, and even other variables.
+The number of calories your burn performing pushups varies, depending on your weight, height, and even other variables.

 The bigger you are, the more calories you’ll burn per minute.

 A push-up is a simple body-weight exercise you can do to develop your upper body strength and size.

 The steps outlined above should help you with the proper push-up form and ultimately help you master the perfect form.
-If you training at a local gym you can ask a personal trainer for pointers and making sure you have a perfect push-up form.
+If you training at a local gym you can ask a personal trainer for pointers and make sure you have a perfect push-up form.

 How many push-ups were you able to do with good form in your workout.
 Leave me a comment below to me know.